-Do you know how to enable both levels of geolocation on Town Transit or Crosswalk K-12?
+Do you know how to enable geolocation on Town Transit and Crosswalk K-12?
 At one time or another out on the field, bus drivers logging into the solutions may encounter the following message on the tablet:

 Location services are disabled or you have blocked our application from using location services.
 Location services must be enabled to use this application.Don’t be alarmed!

 Most likely, both bus drivers and administrators perplexedly scratched their heads after coming across this announcement.
 Perhaps they’re screaming internally, “How could this possibly be when location services have already been enabled!
 Something must not be right.
 I don’t understand.”